Spinal Stenosis: Diagnosis and Spinal Decompression

 - Interventional pain therapy

-- Interspinal spacers (X-Stop, Maxx-Spine, Coflex)
+- Interspinous spacers (X-Stop, Maxx-Spine, Coflex)

 - Open micro-surgical decompression

 Surgery should be carried out whenever neurological symptoms are present.
 These include lameness, numbness and loss of function (especially loss of bowel or bladder function).
 Surgery should also be carried out whenever the pain limits your capacity to participate in normal activities, such as walking and working.
 The aim of surgery is usually to decompress nerve roots or bundles.
 This is either achieved by removing tissue protruding into the spinal canal, or by expanding the volume of the spinal canal.
-Regrettably, the outcomes of surgical intervention, which usually requires external fixation, are often disappointing.
+Regrettably, the outcomes of surgical intervention, which usually require external fixation, are often disappointing.
 Many patients continue to experience back pain.
 Many others enjoy no more than temporary relief.
 Added to this is the fact that many procedures preclude other surgical options.